-Erectile dysfunction (ED) is a condition in which it’s difficult to get or keep an erection firm enough to have sex.
+Erectile dysfunction (ED) is a condition in which it’s difficult to get or keep an erection firm enough.

-There are many ways to treat ED, including lifestyle changes, psychotherapy, oral medications, surgical procedures, and penile injection therapy, or intracavernosal injection therapy.
+There are many ways to treat ED, including lifestyle measures, psychotherapy, oral medications, surgical procedures, and penile injection therapy, also known as intracavernosal injection therapy.

 Penile injections can generally be self-administered at home.
 They help treat ED by improving blood flow to the penis, which leads to firmer erections.